Show All Answers

 When Animal Control picks up a dog, we scan it for a microchip.
 If the dog has a chip and the information is current, we try to bring the dog home.
 If the dog has no form of identification on it, we bring it to the West Valley Humane Society (5801 Graye Ln, Caldwell).
 The shelter will hold on to the dog for a set number of days, giving the owners a chance to claim the dog, before putting it up for adoption.

 No. It is the responsibility of the dog owner to take their dog to the Shelter and sign it over, i.e. owner surrender.

 When you have located the address of the barking dogs, contact Nampa Animal Control and we can go out and talk to the dog owner to suggest ways to fix the problem.
 If it is an ongoing issue, the following is required in order for someone to sign a citation for nuisance noise (Nampa code 6-2-24):

 There is no limit to how many cats a person may own in the City of Nampa.
-If you are having nuisance cat problems, Animal Control suggests to rent or buy a humane trap to trap cats, on your own property
+If you are having nuisance cat problems, refer to the West Valley Humane Society website regarding their Community Cat Program.

 All dogs within Nampa city limits are required to have a Nampa City Dog License (per City Ordnance 6-2-20).
 There are discounts for Senior Citizens (over 65 years of age), if the dog is microchipped, and if the dog is spayed/neutered.
 Evidence is required to show proof that the discount option has been met.
 I.E., driver's license or legal I.D., veterenarian records showing spay/neuter, and rabies vaccination status.
 All dogs in Nampa are requiered to have a current rabies vaccination.